 - Pre-existing health problems

 Mothers of preemies often blame themselves for premature birth but many times, the cause cannot be determined.
+Even mothers without any risk factors can have premature births.
 Sometimes, it just happens.

 7 Signs of Cerebral Palsy in Preemies